 This 4-year Bachelor of Science of Degree in Motorsports Engineering degree program was just approved in May, 2008.
 This program, which aims to prepare graduates for careers in the motorsports industry, as well as automotive-related companies, will focus on teaching fundamentals of engineering and will include hands-on projects that involve designing, analyzing, and building of actual systems.

-The Motorsports Engineering program is 127 credit hours including a foundation of 70 semester hours in engineering and engineering course work.
+The Motorsports Engineering program is 128 credit hours.
 Motorsports specific classes include:

 - Introduction to Motorsports